githubkuyaya/HV20-BadMorals/README.md

 # HV20-BadMorals
 Repository for the HACKvent 2020 "BadMorals" challenge

-## Changes for v1.1:
+## Changes for v1.3:
-• Added every-second-char encryption.

-• Added reverse-string encryption.

-• Added XOR encryption.

-• Cleared up variable names and made everything more clearly arranged.
+• Better arranged code

+• The user now has to fully understand what the program does to be able to solve it.

+• Catch errors